Dana Rohrabacher: 2020 presidential election

 After leaving office, Rohrabacher participated in "Stop the Steal" rallies in support of Donald Trump.
-On January 6, 2021, Rohrabacher was filmed breaching a United States Capitol Police barricade during the January 6 United States Capitol attack, although Rohrabacher was not charged with an offense.
+On January 6, 2021, Rohrabacher was filmed breaching a United States Capitol Police barricade during the January 6 United States Capitol attack, although he was not charged with an offense.

+Post-congressional endeavors

+In May 2019, Rohrabacher announced his appointment to the advisory board of BudTrader.com, a company that provides cannabis-related advertising services.

 Personal life

 Rohrabacher has been married to his wife, Rhonda Carmony, since 1997.
 In 2004, they became parents of triplets.

-Rohrabacher was described by the Los Angeles Times as "an avid surfer".
-He also sings, plays guitar, and has written his own song about freedom and America.
+Rohrabacher is Protestant.
+He was described by the Los Angeles Times as "an avid surfer".

 Rohrabacher revealed in May 2016 that he uses a cannabis-infused topical rub to treat his arthritis pain, allowing him to sleep through the night.
-The product is legal under California state law but remains a banned substance under U.S. federal law.
+The product is legal under California state law, but remains a banned substance under federal law.

-In December 2018, a month after losing his bid for reelection, Rohrabacher announced that he would be moving to Maine to, among other things, write film scripts.
-In May 2019 he announced his appointment to the advisory board of BudTrader.com, a company that provides cannabis-related advertising services.
+In December 2018, a month after losing his bid for re-election, Rohrabacher announced that he intended to move to Maine and to write film scripts.